4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 Apply the multi-row aggregation function on the created window to construct aggregation features on multi-rows of secondary table, so that the number of rows finally generated is the same as that of the main table.
 For example, we can construct features from the secondary table like: the total retail sales of merchants in the last 10 days `w10d_merchant_purchase_amt_sum` and the total consumption times of the merchant in the last 10 days `w10d_merchant_purchase_count`.

-The following SQL constructs the multi-row aggregation feature based on the secondary table splicing window defined in [3.1](#31-step-1-define-the-sub-table-splicing-window).
+The following SQL constructs the multi-row aggregation feature based on the secondary table combining window defined in [3.1](#31-step-1-define-the-sub-table-splicing-window).
 ```sql
 SELECT
 id,